 4 Cooperative Agents

 The first sections of the curriculum have focused on the problems that the field of cooperative AI is aiming to tackle, and presented game theory and complex systems as possible framings.
+We will now turn to looking at different approaches to solving these problems, and start off looking at interventions that are focused on the agents themselves and their inherent properties.

-• Describe and compare how different agent designs fare in a multi-agent setting like the iterated prisoner's dilemma with evolution.
+Describe and compare how different agent designs fare in a multi-agent setting like the iterated prisoner's dilemma with evolution.

-• Comment on the efficacy and practicality of training certain biases or tendencies into agents to improve their cooperativeness.
+Comment on the efficacy and practicality of training certain biases or tendencies into agents to improve their cooperativeness.

 The idea that a goal of cooperative AI should be to create cooperative agents was introduced from the very beginning of the field's establishment.
 The following optional reading published in 2021 can be seen as a starting point for the field of cooperative AI, and outlines cooperative intelligence as a central property that AI should possess.
-If you’re interested in the history of Cooperative AI we recommend reading the suggested sections and taking note of the authors.
+If you’re interested in the history of cooperative AI we recommend reading the suggested sections and taking note of the authors.

 Tooltip Text